Vincent-cf/bandwidth-monitor/README.md

-# Cloudflare Bandwidth Monitor 🚀
+# Cloudflare Magic Clean Bandwidth Monitor 🚀

 This Cloudflare Worker monitors network bandwidth using the GraphQL API and sends alerts via a webhook when usage exceeds a predefined threshold.